 The process of moving your mortgage from one lender to another, without moving house, is called ‘remortgaging’.
+Many borrowers use these remortgages to obtain a better interest rate when their previous mortgage deal ends.
+They can also be used to raise further monies for such things as home improvements.

-Many deals from lenders offer an initially attractive interest rate, but this can be short-lived.
-When the deal is coming to an end it is time to review the mortgages available.
-This should begin by looking at what the existing lender can offer, as the process can be faster and less hassle.
+The remortgages process should begin by looking at what the existing lender can offer you to stay.
+Sometimes the process to secure a new deal with them can be faster and less hassle.
 This is because the lender knows you already and will often not need to re-check all of your personal details.

-Other reasons for remortgaging include releasing money for home improvements, consolidating other high interest debts and making large capital purchases – holiday homes, cars and caravans for example.
+Other reasons for remortgaging include releasing money for home improvements, consolidating debts and making large capital purchases – holiday homes, cars and caravans for example.
 The amounts raised can often be on a shorter term than the main mortgage, similar to personal loan terms but at much lower rates of interest.
 With some mortgages you can also ‘overpay’ the required monthly payments, which will pay off the extra money even quicker.

 However not all lenders will grant extra money for these purposes and so your remortgage broker will be able to find those that will, and can recommend the best solution.